Site icon UlrichK's Food & Travel Blogs

 After living in South Florida for many years, the move to Switzerland, and especially to this little village in the middle of Central Switzerland, was an amazingly, gutsy move, for which I still admire them today.

 My son spent many holidays in this village, during his summer and winter vacations he used to come to Switzerland to spend time with his cousins.
-I decided to visit Lieli a few days ago with my son, we parked the car in the village and walked up the hill towards the ruins of Castle Nünegg, as my son was sitting in one of the windows of the ruins, reminiscing about the past, how he used to play around the ruins of this castle with his cousins, I decided to explore the remains of this 13th century Castel.
+I decided to visit Lieli a few days ago with my son, we parked the car in the village and walked up the hill towards the ruins of Castle Nünegg, as my son was sitting in one of the windows of the ruins, reminiscing, how he used to play around the ruins of this castle with his cousins, I decided to explore the remains of this 13th century Castel.

 LOCATION